Manmeet0504/cpp_Programs/Algorithms/Array ADT/Append.md

 # Appending an element in an array

-**Description** This program shows appending an element in an array using structure.
+**Description :** This program shows appending an element in an array using structure.

 **Example**